The ultimate guide to employment rights for part-time workers

 - Weekly Rest – You also have the right to either an uninterrupted 24 hours without work each week, or 48 hours every fortnight.
 This could be at any point during the week.

-If you're under 18 you're entitled to more breaks: in this case, you should get a rest break of 30 minutes if you work for more than 4.5 hours straight.
+If you're under 18 you're entitled to more breaks.
+In this case, you should get a rest break of 30 minutes if you've worked for more than 4.5 hours straight.
 Your daily rest is also increased to 12 hours and you get 48 hours of weekly rest.

 The majority of students working part-time will never earn enough in the year to have to pay tax on their wages, but if you do earn megabucks, you'll have to cough up.

 Everyone in the UK gets a personal allowance, which is the amount you're allowed to earn in a year before you get taxed.
 This figure is reassessed annually – currently it's set at £11,500.

 If you earn more than £11,500 a year, you'll be taxed at a rate of 20% on anything above that.

 To make sure you're paying the right amount of tax (if any) you'll be given a tax code, which tells your employers if they should tax your earnings and by how much.

 When you're first employed, you might be put on an emergency tax code, which will entail you paying more tax than you probably need to.
-If this is the case, call up the HMRC to sort this out so you're not overpaying.
+If this is the case, call up HMRC to sort this out so you're not overpaying.

-If you're feeling impatient and want to find out how much tax rebate you could be entitled to, give our tax refund calculator a whirl!
+If you're feeling impatient and want to find out how big a tax rebate you could be entitled to, give our tax refund calculator a whirl!

 Unpaid internships are a contentious subject, and the law surrounding them can be a real grey area.
 A few MPs are currently pushing for unpaid internships to be made illegal in the UK, but so far their quest has been fruitless (but we won't give up hoping!).